The heat equation for the Dirichlet fractional Laplacian with Hardy's potentials: properties of minimal solutions and blow-up: Blow-up of nonnegative solutions on open sets in the supercritical case

 \section{Blow-up of nonnegative solutions on open sets in the supercritical case}

 In this section we shall make use of the lower bound for the heat kernel as well as for nonnegative solutions in the critical case on bounded open sets, which we established in the last section, to show that for $c>c^*$ any nonnegative solution of the heat equation (\ref{heat1}) on arbitrary open sets containing zero blows up completely and instantaneously.
-This result accomplishes the corresponding one for bounded sets with Lipschitz boundary so that to get a full picture concerning existence and nonexistence of nonnegative solutions for Dirichlet fractional Laplacian with Hardy potentials.\\ However, the idea of the proof deviates from the one developed in \cite{benamor-kenzizi}.
-Whereas for bounded domains with Lipschitz the main tool towards proving blowup relies, among others, on the boundary behavior of the ground state of $L_0^\Om$ (which disappears in general for unbounded domains), our actual proof relies on the sofar established lower bounds for $p_t^{L_{V_{c^*}}^\Om}$ and for nonnegative solutions for balls.\\ Henceforth we fix an open unbounded set $\Om\subset\R^d$ containing zero and $c>0$.\\ Let $V\in L^1(\Om,dx)$ be a nonnegative potential.
+This result accomplishes the corresponding one for bounded sets with Lipschitz boundary \cite{benamor-kenzizi} and the case where $\Om=\R^d$ \cite{BogdanHardy}, so that to get a full picture concerning existence and nonexistence of nonnegative solutions for Dirichlet fractional Laplacian with Hardy potentials.\\ However, the idea of the proof deviates from those developed in \cite{benamor-kenzizi,BogdanHardy}.
+Our proof relies on the sofar established lower bounds for $p_t^{L_{V_{c^*}}^\Om}$ and for nonnegative solutions on balls.\\ Henceforth we fix a nonempty open set $\Om\subset\R^d$ containing zero and $c>0$.\\ Let $V\in L_{loc}^1(\Om,dx)$ be a nonnegative potential.
 We set $W_k:=V\wedge k$ and $(P_k)$ the heat equation corresponding to the Dirichlet fractional Laplacian perturbed by $-W_k$ instead of $-V$:

 Denote by $L_k$ the selfadjoint operator associated to the closed quadratic form $\calE_\Om-W_k$ and $u_k(t):=e^{-tL_k}u_0,\ t\geq 0$ the nonnegative semigroup solution of problem $(P_k)$.
 Then $u_k$ satisfies Duhamel's formula: